 There are plenty of ways to save money on your auto insurance policy.
 Car insurance in Massachusetts is, on average, less expensive than it is in the nation as a whole, but most companies offer discounts that can help you save even more.
 Some common discounts include:

-- Student discounts: If you insure a teen driver on your policy, you might be able to save money with a good student discount, distant student discount or driving training discount.
+- Young driver discounts: If you insure a teen driver on your policy, you might be able to save money with a good student discount, distant student discount or driving training discount.

-- Low mileage discounts: If you only drive your vehicle a few times a week, drive only a few miles a day or rely heavily on public transportation, you might save money on your car insurance.
-Usually, companies will put a cap on your maximum annual mileage, which is often 5,000 to 8,000 miles per year, and you may need to occasionally report your odometer reading to your company to keep your discount.
+- Safe driver discounts: If you only drive your vehicle a few times a week, drive only a few miles a day or rely heavily on public transportation, you might save money on your car insurance.
+You might also save if you have been accident-free for a certain number of years.

 Discounts vary between companies, so talking to a representative might help you identify savings opportunities that you qualify for.